camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 ---
 id: get-started
-title: "Java Client - Get Started Guide"
+title: "Java client - Getting started guide"
-sidebar_label: "Get Started Guide"
+sidebar_label: "Getting started guide"
 ---

 In this tutorial, you will learn to use the Java client in a Java application to interact with Camunda Cloud.